Rosmianto/Rosmianto.github.io/README.md

 GCP · AWS

 ### Interest in Embedded
-Ultra-Low Power · High Performance Computing · Wireless Communication
+Ultra-Low Power · High Performance Computing · Wireless Communication · AI (not really into it)